-UNSCR 1267 and its successor resolutions are implemented in the UK by EC Regulation 881/2002.
+UNSCR 1267 and its successor resolutions are implemented in the UK by EC Regulation 881/2002 (as amended).
 The Al-Qa'ida and Taliban (Asset-Freezing) Regulations 2010 provide for penalties of Regulation 881/2002 and, amongst other things, reporting obligations on financial institutions.

-Acting under the Terrorism (United Nations Measures) Order 2009, where the HM Treasury has reasonable grounds for suspecting that the person is a person who commits, attempts to commit, facilitates or participates in the commission of acts of terrorism, and it considers the designation necessary for the purposes of protecting members of the public from a risk of terrorism, it can designate that person for the purposes of the Order.
+Acting under the Terrorist Asset-Freezing etc Act 2010, where HM Treasury has reasonable grounds for suspecting that the person is a person who commits, attempts to commit, facilitates or participates in the commission of acts of terrorism, and it considers the designation necessary for the purposes of protecting members of the public from a risk of terrorism, it can designate that person for the purposes of the Order.
 This might result in the addition of a name to the HM Treasury list that might not appear on the equivalent UN or EU lists.